 The rest of the money is split according to ‘shares’.
 What is a share?
 The following things are shares, and they take effect the first full month following when they are completed.
 If a page has been turned in, but not released out of the hopper, that counts as being completed.

-- There are 4 shares for the cover, but the artist gets all of those.
+- There are 8 shares for the cover, but the art Team gets all of those.

-- Advertising banners and ads can also earn additional an additional share for every 5 ads for artists.
+- Advertising banners and ads can also earn additional an additional 2 shares for every 5 ads for artists.

-- Editing a book is worth 8 shares when the book goes to print.
+- Being on the Editorial Board is worth 16 shares when the book the editor has worked on (start to finish) goes to print.

 Each month the total income from ad revenue, tip jars, product sales, and Patreon are added together and split according to the total shares in the CO-OP.
 A share continues to draw income for all time it is on the site.
 Since the only way a page is ever taken down is if you abandon a book in the middle of an issue, and a new artist redraws those pages, this is effectively forever, even if you are no long creating for the site.